timelyportfolio/rCharts_share/showingoff.md

 ### Please Share
 I hope you now understand how easy sharing your rChart is.
 Please share widely.
+There is also a [gallery of rCharts](http://rcharts.io/site/gallery.html), and hopefully soon adding to this will be just as easy as above.

 ### Thanks
 Thanks to Ramnath Vaidyanathan for seemingly thinking of everything and working so hard to include it in both `slidify` and `rCharts`.